Iran agrees de-escalation 'only solution' to solve crisis with US

 They shouted "death to liars" and demanded the resignation and prosecution of those responsible, Fars news agency reported, saying that police "dispersed" them.
 Around the same time, police temporarily arrested the British ambassador, Rob Macaire, who had attended the vigil, sparking a fresh diplomatic crisis.

-Macaire tweeted Sunday: "I wasn't taking part in any demonstrations!
-Went to an event advertised as a vigil for victims of #PS752 tragedy.
-"Normal to want to pay respects -- some of victims were British.
-I left after 5 mins when some started chanting."
-Fars said Macaire was summoned on Sunday to Iran's foreign ministry for his "presence in illegal gatherings".
+Macaire tweeted on Sunday: "I wasn't taking part in any demonstrations!
+Went to an event advertised as a vigil for victims of #PS752 tragedy."
+Some Iranian newspapers also criticised the government over the downing of the jet, including how it was handled.

-"The Islamic Republic of Iran's official protest was conveyed to him and to the British government," it said, citing the ministry.
-Later on Sunday, up to 200 protesters rallied outside the British diplomatic mission, chanting "Death to Britain" and burning a Union Jack.

-Iran's supreme leader Ayatollah Ali Khamenei on Sunday called for countries in the region to bolster ties to overcome turbulence caused by the presence of the US and its allies.
-"The current situation... demands -- more than ever before -- strengthening of relations between countries in the region as well as avoiding influence of foreigners'" meddling, Khamenei was quoted as saying on his official Twitter account as he hosted Qatar's emir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)